Arkells: Michigan Left and High Noon (2011–2015)

-Morning Report (2016–2018)
+Morning Report and Rally Cry (2016–2020)

 Arkells began teasing new material from their forthcoming album on tour in the spring of 2016.
 The fourth album, Morning Report, was released on August 5, 2016.
 The first single, "Private School", debuted on May 6, 2016, and charted at number 1 that summer.
 The video features cameos from Lights, Dave Monks of Tokyo Police Club and Steve Jocz (formerly of Sum 41), who also directed the video.

-The Arkells song "Round and Round" was featured in the soundtrack of the EA Sports game NHL 17.

 At the Juno Awards of 2017, Arkells were nominated for Juno Award for Group of the Year and the Juno Award for Rock Album of the Year.
 They performed their viral hit "Drake's Dad" live on the television broadcast.

-Arkells released a new single on April 7, 2017, entitled "Knocking at the Door".
+They released a new single on April 7, 2017, entitled "Knocking at the Door".
 The track shot to number 1 on the Canadian alt/rock charts, where it spent 14 weeks at #1.
 It also became their first #1 Active Rock single.
-They performed the track live that summer on the 2017 NHL Awards in Las Vegas and the 2017 iHeartRadio MMVAs in Toronto.
+They performed the track live that summer on the 2017 NHL Awards in Las Vegas and the 2017 iHeartRadio MuchMusic Video Awards in Toronto.
 In the summer of 2017, the band toured the festival circuit, playing Coachella Valley Music and Arts Festival, Osheaga Festival, and Sasquatch!
 Music Festival.
 Later in the year, the track cracked the US ALT chart, peaking at #39.

 In February 2018, the band was invited to South Korea to perform for the Canadian Olympic team during the 2018 Winter Olympics.
 In June 2018, the band played at Tim Hortons Field in their hometown of Hamilton for a crowd of 24,000 people.
 It was the largest crowd for an outdoor show in Hamilton since Pink Floyd drew 50,000 to Ivor Wynne Stadium in 1975.
 On August 15, 2018, the band announced that their fifth studio album, Rally Cry, would be released on October 19, 2018.

-On September 20, 2018, the band performed at WE Day in Toronto.
+On June 23, 2018, Arkells hosted a major hometown concert, dubbed "The Rally", at Tim Hortons Field in Hamilton, Ontario.
+The concert was paired with several events across the city including a market outside the stadium, a bike ride to the show, and featured Ellevator, Bishop Briggs, and Cold War Kids.
+Arkells released their fifth studio album, Rally Cry, on October 19, 2018, accompanied by a Canadian tour featuring Lord Huron as the opening act.
+The tour featured the Arkells' largest arena show yet, at the Scotiabank Arena in Toronto on February 16, 2019.